SpinningSamurai/stable-diffusion-webui-mps_venv/README.md

 # Features

 * Installs and Runs Automatic1111's Stable Diffusion WebUI with using venv on your macOS
-* MPS Support with Pytorch 1.13 Stable
+* MPS Support with Pytorch 1.13 stable
 * All samplers will work.